 5. Local Extension offices will make all entries for their 4-H members via 4-H Online by August 1 of the current year.
-Counties needing permission for late entries after August 1.
 Counties needing permission for late entries after August 1 (due to late local shows) should contact Dan Horn at the State 4-H Office in writing by July 15 of the current year.